Multiple Spectrally Null Constrained Complete Complementary Codes of Various Lengths Over Small Alphabet: Proposed Construction

-for $0 \le \nu <\frac{M}{P},~ 1\le \mu \le P$.
-Then $\mathbf{B}=\{B_1,B_2,\ldots,B_{M}\}$ is a $(M,PL+n)$ SNC-CCC. \end{theorem} Since the alphabets of CCC and MOSs are identical, the resulting SNC-CCCs likewise possess the same alphabets, with an additional zeros.
+Therefore, $\mathbf{B}=\{B_1,B_2,\ldots,B_M\}$ is a $(M,PL+n)$ SNC-CCC. \end{proof} Since the alphabets of CCC and MOSs are identical, the resulting SNC-CCCs likewise possess the same alphabets, with an additional zero.
 The position of nulls can be determined by the partition of $n$, which is employed in the construction. \begin{example} Let